Spagyrics: Western Alchemical Medicine 1

 • the virtue of the physician.

-Paracelsus travelled widely, successfully healing many patients using alchemical (spagyric) medicines, and teaching other physicians and students what he had learned through his studies and clinical experience.
+“The third foundation upon which medicine rests is alchemy.
+If the physician does not have good ability and experience in it, his art is in vain.” — Paracelsus Paracelsus travelled widely, successfully healing many patients using alchemical (spagyric) medicines, and teaching other physicians and students what he had learned through his studies and clinical experience.
 He was also a prolific writer.
 Today Paracelsus’ collected writings fill 30 volumes, not including lost writings.
 In this way alchemical medicines were (re-)introduced into Western culture and have become a cornerstone of traditional European medicine since the Renaissance.
+IMG_2193 In his introduction to Brian Cotnoir’s Weiser Concise Guide to Alchemy, James Wasserman writes:

 “We are tracing the footsteps of historical heroes who risked life and limb to plumb the secret depths of Sacred Nature.
 And who did so while enflamed in prayer….
 The failing of the eighteenth-century Enlightenment movement was its embrace of hyper-rationalism.
 The empirical imperative turned True Science on its head.
 The scientist/adept was forced to deny the sense of humility and wonder that his research engendered.
 The love for the Creator who fashioned the miracle of matter was relegated to the superstitions of the past.”